-Gabby Amrhein is an Antioch College Miller Fellow from Yellow Springs, Ohio.
-Gabby has years of work experience in small scale farming and sustainable design and construction, and is an avid birdwatcher and all around avian enthusiast.
+Gabby Loomis-Amrhein is a Sustainable Land Manager and Naturalist at Agraria.
+She is a long time resident of Yellow Springs, Ohio, with years of localized and far-reaching experience in small scale farming, sustainable design, and construction.
+In her free time she is an avid birdwatcher, writer, and woodworker.
 Gabby strongly believes that the struggle for ecological and social justice go hand in hand and that the farm at Community Solutions provides unique opportunities to put these beliefs into practice.

 David Diamond is the Media and Education Coordinator at Community Solutions.
 He manages the day-to-day aspects of the organization’s electronic outreach and educational programming, and helps shape its educational mission.
 Before joining Community Solutions, David was a trumpet player in the U.S. Air Force Band program.
-Besides playing the trumpet, he also did many other types of work for the bands—everything from managing money to arranging music and updating the website.
-During this time, David enjoyed volunteering for sustainability-related activities at the First Unitarian Church of Honolulu.
-He is very excited to be working in a job that reflects these interests!
-David lives in Yellow Springs with his family, and enjoys riding his bike around here and there to try and keep up with his family’s many activities.
+He lives in Yellow Springs with his family, and enjoys riding his bike around here and there to try and keep up with his family’s many activities.

 Lisa Odafe is a Springfield, Ohio native who joined Community Solutions in September 2017 to collect data for a Farm to School grant for the Springfield City School District.
 Her interest in pollinators, mentoring from a local beekeeper and acquisition of several beehives has lead to her new hobby of raising honey bees.